 |Fall||Last Friday in April||First Monday in October*|

-|Spring||Last Friday in October||First Monday in March*|
+|Spring||Second Friday in November||First Monday in March*|

 |Summer||Last Friday in February||First Monday in June*|

 *Graduation applications submitted after this date will be deferred to the following semester.